aimeos/aimeos-docs/src/admin/jsonadm/error-handling.md

     * 403 : Operation is forbidden/unsupported
     * 404 : The resource wasn't found
 * 5xx : Internal server error
-    * 500 : A non-recoverable error occured
+    * 500 : A non-recoverable error occurred
     * 501 : Operation not implemented

 Also, the JSON API standard specifies an "errors" section in the JSON response that can contain error hints for one or more operations: